 To get out of debt with this approach, you’ll need to regularly pay more than the minimum payment.
 You’ll also need to continue making minimum payments on your other debts.

 5. Consolidate Your Debt at a Lower Interest Rate

 If changing the amount and frequency of what you are paying on your debts isn’t making a big enough dent, it might be time to restructure your debt.
 You can do this by applying for a new loan with a lower interest than you currently pay.

 You can use the strategy to consolidate multiple debts which have different interest rates.
 It also helps by simplifying repayment.
 Instead of paying multiple debts with varying interest rates every month, your debt consolidated into one with a new interest rate and one monthly payment.

 When you pay a lower interest rate, the savings add up quickly.
 You’ll save even more if you pay more than the minimum amount on the new loan.

 Other debt repayment methods rely on your ability to pay more, more often.
 Or to qualify for a better interest rate so you can restructure your debt.
 If you are already struggling with debt, these options may not be best for you.
-Debt settlement is an alternative that allows you to renegotiate terms that make it possible to get out of debt faster and for less than is owed.
+Debt resolution is an alternative that allows you to renegotiate terms that make it possible to get out of debt faster and for less than is owed.